1993 Canadian National Soccer League season

 The 1993 Canadian National Soccer League season was the seventy-first season for the Canadian National Soccer League.
 The season concluded on October 17, 1993, with St. Catharines Roma claiming their first CNSL Championship after defeating Toronto Rockets in a two-game series.
 Toronto Croatia secured their fifth CNSL league cup.

-The season was significant as the Canadian Soccer League (CSL) merged with the National Soccer League (NSL), which renamed the league the Canadian National Soccer League (CNSL).
+The season was significant, as the Canadian Soccer League (CSL) merged with the National Soccer League (NSL), which renamed the league the Canadian National Soccer League (CNSL).
 As the Canadian Soccer Association suspended the CSL on April 30, 1993, their remaining clubs joined the CNSL.
-The new additions included the Winnipeg Fury, which marked the league's first entry into Manitoba, and the reintroduction of a Quebec division making the league operative in three provinces.
+The new additions included the Winnipeg Fury, which marked the league's first entry into Manitoba, and the reintroduction of a Quebec division, making the league operative in three provinces.

 Overview

-After the defections of the Toronto Blizzard, and Vancouver 86ers to the American Professional Soccer League the main financial sponsor of the Montreal Supra split with the front office to form another APSL franchise.
-These actions along with the financial crisis the Canadian Soccer League was experiencing caused the league to merge its interests with the National Soccer League.
+After the defections of the Toronto Blizzard and Vancouver 86ers to the American Professional Soccer League, the main financial sponsor of the Montreal Supra split with the front office to form another APSL franchise.
+These actions, along with the financial crisis the Canadian Soccer League was experiencing, caused the league to merge its interests with the National Soccer League.
 The merger resulted in a name change to the Canadian National Soccer League with the additions of the North York Rockets (changed to Toronto Rockets), Winnipeg Fury, and the introduction of a Quebec division to house the former Quebec National Soccer League (LNSQ) clubs.
 As a result of the changes to the Canadian soccer landscape, the Canadian Soccer Association recognized the APSL as the top tier in the country with the intention of designating the CNSL as a secondary league.
 After a meeting conducted with representatives from both parties, the CNSL failed to receive sanctioning from the CSA.

 On April 30, 1993, the CSA officially suspended the CSL for one season, with the CSL in response sanctioning the CNSL for the 1993 season.
 Woodbridge Azzuri was suspended after failing to secure a proper facility according to league standards.
 The executive committee of the league included Laurie McIvor as president, Rocco LoFranco as commissioner, Armando DiFruscio as vice president, and Harry Gauss with Tony Fontana as directors.
-Winnipeg experienced a tumultuous season in terms of fiscal operations as they struggled in making payments, and even applied to the provincial government for a grant to fulfill their league commitments.
+Winnipeg experienced a tumultuous season in terms of fiscal operations as it struggled to make payments, and even applied to the provincial government for a grant to fulfill its league commitments.